crashingthedance/blog.crashingthedance.com/_posts/2017-03-12-mocking_the_bracket_2017_edition.md

 natural region.
 Greenville is filling in for Greensboro as a pod site, but it's still the closest.

+**5. Kentucky - South (Indianapolis)**

+Memphis is the closest regional site.
+With the lowest 1 seed in Memphis, there would not be any bracket balance issues adding the highest 2 seed.

 <a name='latest'></a>
 *Reload for the latest updates*